 On July 6, 1920, a mob of 3000 gathered to watch as both men were tied to a flagpole at the fairgrounds, tortured, and burned to death.
 During the lynching, the Arthurs' sisters were jailed under the pretense of protection but then beaten and gang-raped by more than twenty white men while in custody.
-After the lynching, the brothers' corpses were chained to a car and driven through Paris's Black community for hours.
+After the lynching, the brothers' corpses were chained to a car and driven through Paris's black community for hours.
 A local sheriff involved in the case later declared the brothers had been guilty of no crime.174 city of 25,000 people, with no historical mark- counter-protest by dozens of white supremaers to document either lynching.
-A large Concists holding Confederate flags and shouting federate memorial adorns the courthouse lawn-a site of racial unrest in the twentyfirst century.
+A large Concists holding Confederate flags and shouting federate memorial adorns the courthouse lawn-a site of racial unrest in the twenty-called to quell the conflict.175 first century.

-In 2008, a twenty-four-year-old Black man and division, epitomized by the lynchings of named Brandon McClelland was found dead by a roadside in Paris.
+named Brandon McClelland was found dead by a roadside in Paris.
 An investigation deter- remains a force in the community today demined he had been dragged behind or under spite efforts to forget and ignore that past. a vehicle as far as seventy feet.
-Two white "A Black man's life is still not worth a white men who spent several hours with Mr. Mc- man's life in Paris, Texas," declared a Black Clelland on the night he died were arrested man protesting at the courthouse in 2009.
+Two white "A black man's life is still not worth a white men who spent several hours with Mr. Mc- man's life in Paris, Texas," declared a black Clelland on the night he died were arrested man protesting at the courthouse in 2009.
 "I after blood reportedly was found on the unam 55 years old and I know racism when I see dercarriage of their truck.
 When the local it.
 Paris, Texas, is eaten up with racism."176 prosecutor dropped all charges against the men in 2009, citing a lack of evidence, racial tensions flared.
-Members of the local Black community rallying at the courthouse to Today, Paris is a small but vibrant and diverse protest officials' inaction were met with a "White Power!"
-State police in riot gear were called to quell the conflict.
-175
+Members of the local black community rallying at the courthouse to Today, Paris is a small but vibrant and diverse protest officials' inaction were met with a "White Power!"
+State police in riot gear were